PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/layout_parsing.en.md

 **AI and Computer Vision Tutorial**

 - Calling the `save_to_json()` method will save the aforementioned content to the specified `save_path`.
 If a directory is specified, the save path will be `save_path/{your_img_basename}.json`.
 If a file is specified, it will be saved directly to that file.
 Since JSON files do not support saving numpy arrays, `numpy.array` types will be converted to list form.
 - Calling the `save_to_img()` method will save the visualization results to the specified `save_path`.
 If a directory is specified, the save path will be `save_path/{your_img_basename}_ocr_res_img.{your_img_extension}`.
-If a file is specified, it will be saved directly to that file.
-(Production lines often contain many result images, so it is not recommended to specify a specific file path directly, as multiple images will be overwritten, leaving only the last one.)
+If a file is specified, it will be saved directly to that file. (pipelines often contain many result images, so it is not recommended to specify a specific file path directly, as multiple images will be overwritten, leaving only the last one.)

 In addition, attributes are also supported for obtaining visual images with results and prediction results, specifically as follows:
 <table>